-- Support for Instant Apps – You can try an App in play store without downloading it.
+- Support for Instant Apps – You can try an app in the play store without downloading it.

 - Vulkan API support for enhanced gaming and graphics experience.

-- Suppport for Daydream VR – Enhanced level of Virtual Reality support.
+- Support for Daydream VR – Enhanced level of Virtual Reality support.

 - Better Multi-tasking with Multi-Window support.